 It will be a longer time before she recovers.
 Today she's 'managing'.

-This Labor Day weekend, the final period before school reopens, was planned as a vacation from Jefferson Parish, Louisiana.
+This Labor Day weekend, the final period before school reopens, was planned as a vacation from Jefferson Parish, New Orleans, Louisiana.
 It's a final opportunity to get together with her old friend without the pressures of work and worse.

 When Ducky had heard she was coming north, he'd suggested meeting her and conceived this plan for an evening the young woman would not soon forget.

 "Here are our other guests," Ducky announces, turning their attention to the entrance where a tuxedoed Tim McGee escorts a redheaded woman.
 Tim is dashing in his tuxedo, but it's the woman beside him that captures their attention.
-When last Ducky and Abby had seen her, she'd been attired in her 'uniform' of black skirt and light blue shirt together with an inch high band of stiff white that encircled her throat.
+When last Ducky and Abby had seen her, she'd been attired in her 'uniform' of black skirt and light blue shirt together with an inch and a quarter high band of stiff white that encircled her throat.
 Now she wears a sky-blue, off the shoulders gown that accents her long red hair.

 When Ducky had invited McGee and O'Mallory to this social evening, Abby hadn't been put out.
 It wasn't like he was inviting Ziva.
 And McGee, though he might possibly be linked in Dawn's mind with the incident in Clarkston Lakes (she'd even dreamed of him as her attacker), he's what Abby considers a 'safe date'.
 He's hardly likely to drive the young woman to a panic attack by his mere presence.

-Dawn had told her she'd had too many of those over the past month, but Abby feels her friend can feel safe with Tim.
+Dawn had told her she'd had too many of those over the past month, but Abby believes her friend can feel safe with Tim.
 And she also wants to see the man in a social engagement without Ziva.

-His companion's presence is an unexpected but pleasant addition to the 'mix'.
-Certainly, gorgeous though she is - Abby certainly will give credit where it is due - neither woman could feel 'threatened' by her.
+His companion's presence is an unexpected but pleasant addition to the mix.
+Certainly, gorgeous though she is - Abby certainly will give credit where it is due - neither woman could feel threatened by her.

 McGee and O'Mallory are old friends, the others having met her last week during the distressing events at St. Mary the Virgin Episcopal Church.
 The mystery had resulted in the deaths of at least two members of that Church and the disappearance of a third before the perpetrator had been caught.
-Following this McGee had proposed to NCIS Director Jenny Shepherd that O'Mallory's skills could best be used by filling a long-existing gap in the ranks of the NCIS Headquarters Division.
+Following this, McGee had proposed to NCIS Director Jenny Shepherd that O'Mallory's skills could best be used by filling a long-existing gap in the ranks of the NCIS Headquarters Division.
 In this capacity she could use her talents to assist the Agency in the same way her fellows do for the Uniformed Services.

 "She is indeed, my dear," Ducky assures her sotto vocé just before the pair reaches them.
 "Good evening, my friends," he greets them warmly, focusing all his attention then on the woman.
 When she extends her hand to shake his, he takes and kisses it as he had Dawn's.
 "You are truly elegant, my dear."